Pros

 - 1-year warranty is the weakest in this group; DeerRun support has received mixed reviews for defective-unit claims and part replacement

-- Best suited for no more than 1–2 hours of daily use per reviewer guidance; extended heavy daily use may shorten motor life
+- Best suited for no more than 1 to 2 hours of daily use per reviewer guidance; extended heavy daily use may shorten motor life

 Specifications